owncloud/ocis/services/proxy/README.md

                    # with true, anyone can call the endpoint without authorisation.
 ```

+## Automatic User and Group Provisioning

+When using and external OpenID Connect IDP the proxy can be configured to automatically provision
+users upon their first login.

+### Prequisites

+A number of prerequisites must be met for automatic user provisioning to work:

+* ownCloud Infinite Scale must be configured to use an external OpenID Connect
+  IDP
+* The `graph` service must be configured to allow updating users and groups
+  (`GRAPH_LDAP_SERVER_WRITE_ENABLED`)
+* The IDP must return a unique value in the user's claims (as part of the
+  userinfo response and/or the access tokens) that can be used to identify
+  the user.
+This claim needs to be stable and cannot be changed for the whole
+  lifetime of the user.
+That means if a claim like `email` or
+  `preferred_username` is used, you must asure that the user's email address or
+  username never changes.

+### Configuration

+To enable automatic user provisioning, the following environment variables must
+be set for the proxy service:

+* `PROXY_AUTOPROVISION_ACCOUNTS`: Set to `true` to enable automatic user provisioning.
+* `PROXY_AUTOPROVISION_CLAIM_USERNAME`: The name of an OIDC claim whose value
+  should be used as the username for the autoprovsioned user in ownCloud
+  Infinite Scale.
+Defaults to `preferred_username`.
+Can also be set to e.g.
+  `sub` to guarantee a unique and stable username.
+* `PROXY_AUTOPROVISION_CLAIM_EMAIL`: The name of an OIDC claim whose value
+  should be used for the `mail` attribute of the autoprovisioned user in
+  ownCloud Infinite Scale.
+Defaults to `email`.
+* `PROXY_AUTOPROVISION_CLAIM_DISPLAYNAME`: The name of an OIDC claim whose
+  value should be used for the `displayname` attribute of the autoprovisioned
+  user in ownCloud Infinite Scale.
+Defaults to `name`.
+* `PROXY_AUTOPROVISION_CLAIM_GROUPS`: The name of an OIDC claim whose value
+  should be used to maintain a user's group membership.
+The claim value should
+  contain a list of group names the user should be a member of.
+Defaults to
+  `groups`.
+* `PROXY_USER_OIDC_CLAIM`: When resolving and authenticated OIDC user, the
+  value of this claims is used to lookup the user in the users service.
+For
+  auto provisioning setups this usually is the same claims as set via
+  `PROXY_AUTOPROVISION_CLAIM_USERNAME`.
+* `PROXY_USER_CS3_CLAIM`: This is the name of the user attribute in ocis that
+  is used to lookup the user by the value of the `PROXY_USER_OIDC_CLAIM`.
+For
+  auto provisioning setups this usually needs to be set to `username`.

+### How it works

+When a user logs into ownCloud Infinite Scale for the first time, the proxy
+checks if that user already exists by querying the `users` service for users
+where the attribute set in `PROXY_USER_CS3_CLAIM` matches the value of the OIDC
+claim configure in `PROXY_USER_OIDC_CLAIM`.

+If the users does not exist, the proxy will create a new user via the `graph`
+service using the claim values configured in
+`PROXY_AUTOPROVISION_CLAIM_USERNAME`, `PROXY_AUTOPROVISION_CLAIM_EMAIL` and
+`PROXY_AUTOPROVISION_CLAIM_DISPLAYNAME`.

+If the user does already exist, the proxy will check if the user's email or
+displayname has changed and update those accordingly via `graph` service.

+Next, the proxy will check if the user is a member of the groups configured in
+`PROXY_AUTOPROVISION_CLAIM_GROUPS`.
+It will add the user to the groups listed
+in there and remove it from all other groups that it is currently a member of.
+Groups that do not exist yet will be created.
+Note: This can be a somewhat
+costly operation, especially if the user is a member of a large number of
+groups.
+If the group memberships of a user are changed in the IDP after the
+first login it can take up to 5 minutes until the changes are reflected in
+ownCloud Infinite Scale.

 ## Automatic Quota Assignments

 It is possible to automatically assign a specific quota to new users depending on their role.